Riot Games gives clean chit to CEO on sexual harassment charge

-San Francisco, March 17 (IANS) Riot Games, the developer behind the smash-hit video games like 'League of Legends' and 'Valorant,' has given a clean chit to its CEO Nicolas Laurent in a sexual harassment and discrimination case filed by a female employee.
+San Francisco: Riot Games, the developer behind the smash-hit video games like 'League of Legends' and 'Valorant,' has given a clean chit to its CEO Nicolas Laurent in a sexual harassment and discrimination case filed by a female employee.

 According to The Washington Post, the third-party investigation commissioned by Riot Games has found no evidence of wrongdoing and recommended Laurent receive no sanctions from the company.